wmhilton-stoplight/platform-docs/2a.-style-guides/c-create-rules.md

   Open the Markdown editor to add helpful information used to document the rule.

+- **Format**

+  Optionally set one or more formats for the rule.
+This is useful for overriding the global formats for the rule.
+OAS2 and OAS 3.x are the default formats.

-### Given Settings
+### 2. Given Settings

 Set the area of the API specification the rule applies to.

 - **Target**

   Select a target to specify the area of an API specification document.
 Targets are predefined and required for each rule.
+Targets are listed alphabetically by name.
 See [Create Targets](b-create-targets.md).

 - **Property**